Introduction

 \end{eqnarray*}

-Consider the polynomial theorem as a generalization of the binomial theorem.
+Let’s consider the Multinomial Theorem as a generalization of the Binomial Theorem.

 \begin{align*}